gkhays/Zac-Mod-Pack/README.md

 ##Issues

-Our server started without Tinker Construct, so when we applied the mods we noticed there was no Aluminum or Copper.
+We began our server without Tinker Construct, so when we applied the mods we noticed there was no Aluminum or Copper.
 Once we set B:RetroactiveOreGeneration=true in config/cofh/core/common.cfg, copper and other ores "retro-gen'ed but we still did not see any aluminum.
 So we had to take an additional step; see the [wiki](../../wiki/).